intro2AI/intro2AI.github.io/src/content/1/en/part1a.md

 ---

 <div class="content">
-We will Design 2 Automation Systems at a High Level:
+In this section we will Practice designing Automation Systems at a High Level.

-- Will you be allowed on this Ride?
-- Only Cats are allowed inside this cave!
+### Slides
+Download the slides here.

+### Content
+Ensuring Safety at the Amusement Park\
+Conveyor Belt\
+Cat vs Dog classification

+### Resources

 </div>